 |The displayed line graph illustrates the number of people who worked in a spinning mill in Westferthing between 1999 and 2004.
 Overall, the number of workers in the spinning mill developed at first and declined at culmination with a stable trend in the mid-level.

-As it is observed in the graph, the number of workers in the spinning mill was only 20 in the year 2000.
+As it is observed in the graph, the number of workers in the spinning mill was only 20 in the year 1999.
 The workers’ number improved slowly from 20 to 30 between 1999 and 2000.
 From 2000 to 2001 the number boomed from 30 to 70.
-For the next year there was no change at all in the figure.
+For the next year, there was no change at all in the figure.
 The following year the number went down gradually from 70 to 60.
-At the end of the timeline (2003-2004) the number plummeted from 60 to only 5 approximately.
+At the end of the timeline (2003-2004), the workers’ number plummeted from 60 to only 5 approximately.

 In fine, the graph shows that the highest number of workers worked in the mill during 2001-2002 while the lowest worked in 2004.